DKabucho/phase-0-html-experiencing-html-lab/README.md

 - Create an ordered HTML list
 - Create an unordered HTML list

-## Introduction

-How do we go about writing text for the web?
-How is that different from the text that we write in a text file?
-We're going to experience for ourselves how these things are different in this lab.

-You don't need any prior knowledge of HTML for this lab.
-We're going to tell you what to type.
-Don't focus on specific commands or taking notes.
-Everything will be covered thoroughly later.
-Instead, the goal of this exercise is to feel the joy of editing a file and seeing the change "out there."

 **NOTE:** We don't expect you to know _markup_, _content_, _source text_, or
 _rendered text_ yet.
 We'll be defining them in this lab.